Notmeher/SmartRAG-Memory-Based-Agentic-RAG-System-with-document-ingestion/README.md

 ## Overview

-SmartRAG is an agentic RAG system designed to provide accurate and well-structured responses by retrieving relevant information from a knowledge base.
+SmartRAG is an RAG system designed to provide accurate and well-structured responses by retrieving relevant information from a knowledge base.
 The system analyzes query intent, searches a vector database for the most relevant documents, and retrieves multiple sources to ensure diverse perspectives.

 ![screencapture-localhost-8501-2025-03-08-13_26_31](https://github.com/user-attachments/assets/b6eaa122-cdae-4161-8d3b-bbfb3c778a7f)